Tate Cares for communities and people

 - Also through Tate Cares, we support the United Way, which in turn provides the foundation to help people in need, an essential ingredient for being a good neighbor in any community.

 - In addition to these major initiatives, Allen Tate Company encourages and supports agents as they find their own personal passions.
-These projects are wide-ranging and include such organizations as Habitat for Humanity, local youth sports organizations, disaster relief, Make-A-Wish Foundation, Hospice, local homeless shelters, Second Harvest Food Bank, Relay for Life and Boys & Girls clubs, to name only a few.
+These projects are wide-ranging and include such organizations as Habitat for Humanity, local youth sports organizations, disaster relief, Make-A-Wish Foundation, Hospice, Race for the Cure, local homeless shelters, Second Harvest Food Bank, Relay for Life and Boys & Girls clubs, to name only a few.
 Our employees also support the American Cancer Society, American Lung Association, American Heart Association, March of Dimes, Juvenile Diabetes Research Foundation, Arthritis Foundation and many other health awareness projects.

 - The nonprofit Allen Tate Foundation supports research and economic development.